-Area C is an 8.2 square kilometer (3.2 square mile) Congestion Charge zone in the central Cerchia dei Bastioni area of the city of Milan with restricted vehicle access.
+Area C is an 8.2 square kilometer (3.2 square mile) congestion charge zone and limited traffic zone (in Italian: Zona a Traffico Limitato - ZTL) in the central Cerchia dei Bastioni area of the city of Milan with restricted vehicle access.
 To enter this area with a vehicle you have to pay a congestion charge by purchasing a special entrance ticket.

 Click here to see a map of Area C.